Person

 Meghan Morris, PhD, MPH

 Dr. Morris’ professional activities are grounded in engaging diverse partners in the development of evidence-based policy change to reduce social inequalities and improve health among underserved communities.
-As an Associate Professor, Dr. Morris’ research focuses on applying epidemiological methods to study the impact of individual, social, and structural factors on disease transmission within marginalized populations.
+As a Professor, Dr. Morris’ research focuses on applying epidemiological methods to study the impact of individual, social, and structural factors on disease transmission within marginalized populations.
 In particular, her work has focused on using qualitative and quantitative methods to examine social determinants of health within people who use drugs, including HIV and hepatitis C virus (HCV) infection, worldwide.
-Internationally Dr. Morris has collaborated with researchers to carry out HIV and HCV
+Internationally Dr. Morris has collaborated with researchers to carry out HIV and HCV prevention

 Person